Zambia – Africa’s Unsung Safari Destination

 Mosi-oa-Tunya National Park

 The Mosi-oa-Tunya National Park (literally meaning “Smoke which Thunders”) is host to the Zambian side of the majestic Victoria Falls, considered to be the largest waterfall on Earth.
 But the park is much larger than just the waterfall area and is also home to many different large animal species, including hippos, crocodiles, zebras and white rhinos.
-One of the tour operators organizing walking safaris into the park, as well as tours of the Falls, is Savannah Southern Safaris.
-Their walking safaris include watching the many animals of the park, including separate rhino tours and birding safaris, and even village and community visits for a taste of the local culture.
+There are several tour operators organizing walking safaris into the park.
 The great thing about walking safaris is that you actually get to be part of the scenery, and not part of a huge noisy SUV.
 Of course it takes more stamina to walk, but then again, as far as authenticity goes, walking definitely beats driving.

 One of Africa’s most celebrated national parks is the South Luangwa National Park, however, it attracts lesser audiences compared to other national parks of the same stature.
 The river Luangwa and its tributaries support a huge number of wild animals with over 60 species of mammals and over 400 species of birds.
 The flat terrain covered with green and yellow gross, floodplains with beautiful mahogany and ebony trees with amazing oxbow lagoons makes the park ideal for walking expeditions.

 Wildlife experts named the Southern parts Luangwa as one of the world’s wildlife sanctuaries in the world.